-- 2. Rapid start of the boiler is possible. - 3.
-Small heat storage capacity of the boiler plant gives better response to control. - 4.
-The part of the gas turbine output can be used to drive other auxilliaries.
+- 1. Comparatively less number of operators are required - 2.
+Rapid start of the boiler is possible. - 3.
+Small heat storage capacity of the boiler plant gives better response to control. - The part of the gas turbine output can be used to drive other auxilliaries.